 Are Meal Kits Greener – Creating Less Waste and Emissions?

-If you have ever purchased a meal kit, you likely did so for the health and convenience advantages meal kits provide.
-Compared to frozen meals or fast food, meal kits represent a much healthier, whole-foods option.
-Plus, having a box of ingredients delivered directly to your door definitely beats fighting the crowds at the grocery store.
+It’s important to consider the environmental impact of meal kits, especially as their popularity increases.
+If you have ever purchased a meal kit, you likely did so for the health and convenience advantages that meal kits provide.
+Compared to frozen meals or fast food, meal kits present a much healthier, whole-food option.
+Plus, having a box of ingredients delivered directly to your door definitely beats fighting the crowds at the grocery store and saves time in doing so, not to mention there’s no deliberating over recipes every night.

 However, did you know that meal kits are also better for the environment?

 That’s right!
-According to a study from researchers at the University of Michigan, meal kits represent a significant decrease in environmental impacts compared to grocery shopping (in both the USA and Canada).
+According to a study from researchers at the University of Michigan, meal kits offer a significant decrease in environmental impacts compared to grocery shopping (in both the USA and Canada).
+When you order meal kits, you reduce gas emissions because you don’t drive to the store.
+Also, you reduce food waste because you don’t buy any extra food.

 By comparing it to the process of buying groceries, the researchers found that this increase in packaging is largely offset by reductions in greenhouse gas emissions and decreased amounts of food waste generated by meal kits.